Akkattu T. Biju

-Akkattu T. Biju is an Indian scientist who is an associate professor in the Department of Organic Chemistry at the Indian Institute of Science, Bengaluru.
+Akkattu T. Biju is an Indian organic chemist who is an associate professor in the Department of Organic Chemistry at the Indian Institute of Science, Bengaluru.
 He was awarded the Shanti Swarup Bhatnagar Prize, Indian national award for excellence in scientific research, for Chemical Sciences for the year 2022, for his work on transition-metal-free carbon-carbon and carbon-heteroatom bond-forming reactions using aryne chemistry and carbene-based organocatalysis.

 Education and career

-Biju has a B Sc degree in chemistry (Petrochemicals) from Mahatma Gandhi University, Kerala, in 1998 and M Sc degree in chemistry from the same university in 2001.
-He did his doctoral work at the Organic Chemistry Division of the National Institute for Interdisciplinary Science and Technology (NIIST), Thiruvananthapuram under Vijay Nair and obtained the Ph D degree in 2007.
+Biju has a BSc degree in chemistry (Petrochemicals) from Mahatma Gandhi University, Kerala, in 1998 and M Sc degree in chemistry from the same university in 2001.
+He did his doctoral work at the Organic Chemistry Division of the National Institute for Interdisciplinary Science and Technology (NIIST), Thiruvananthapuram under Vijay Nair and obtained his PhD in 2007.
 He then spent an year at National Taiwan University, Taiwan, as a post-doctoral fellow.
 This was followed by a three-year Alexander von Humboldt Post-Doctoral Fellowship at University of Münster.
 Returning to India in 2011, he joined CSIR-National Chemical Laboratory (NCL), Pune as a Senior Scientist.
 In June 2017, Biju joined the Department of Organic Chemistry at Indian Institute of Science as an associate professor.

 Research

 Biju heads a research group in the Organic Chemistry Division of the Indian Institute of Science which specializes in developing methodologies for solving problems related to reaction discovery and targeted synthesis.
-The group focuses on the research areas of Aryne chemistry, asymmetric catalysis, donor-acceptor cyclopropanes and N-heterocyclic carbene organocatalysis.
+The group focuses on the research areas of aryne chemistry, asymmetric catalysis, donor-acceptor cyclopropanes and N-heterocyclic carbene organocatalysis.